 Pink Wedding Dress: Designed by Bizzaro Bridal Couture

 Black Wedding Dress: Designed by Bizzaro Bridal Couture

 If there’s one place that shows that white does not have to be the be-all and end-all of wedding dress, it’s the fashion world.
 In particular, you might want to take a look at some of the latest trends from wedding dress designers.

 Last year, white might have been the dominant colour but it was complemented with a big trend in black details that added a lot of dimension and personality to the dress.

 This year, pastel colours are back, from cream and sky blue to blush pink.
 One of the latest colours making a splash is lavender and black, which popped up from many designers in the recent wedding fashion shows.

 Pink: Designed by Jordanna Regan Couture.
 Photo by Qualis Photography

 If you're thinking of choosing a colour other than white, then ABIA can help you find the stores that aren’t afraid to get a little more colourful.
-The directory can help you save time and money, as well as seeing some of the most highly reviewed, award-winning wedding dress suppliers in your area.
+The wedding directory can help you save time and money, as well as seeing some of the most highly reviewed, award-winning wedding dress suppliers in your area.